Understanding Amazon shopping trends by the day of the week:

 Apply This Strategy to Your Amazon Advertising

 If you want to take the DIY approach, there are some quick moves you can make to take advantage of these trends.
 The first approach is to use these overall results to manually boost bids on the highest conversion days and then reduce them when sales typically don’t convert as well.

 While we see these general trends over all of our accounts, there are definitely outliers where some clients don’t fit in these cases at all.
-To make sure you’re targeting the best sales trends for your specific account, you can use our Day of the Week tool to analyze your trends over the week.
-We will outline how much we recommend adjusting your bids on each day of the week to take these trends into account.
+To make sure you’re targeting the best sales trends for your specific account, you can use our Free Tools to get better insights on your trends.

 And the Good News is – it is ABSOLUTELY FREE!